eaplatanios/swift-rl/README.md

 changing rapidly.
 I expect it to be more stable within about a week or two.

 **NOTE:** The code is currently fully functional.
-I plan to add support for automatically downloading and loading local ROMs for games (as opposed to be always expecting them in the game data directory which is the current situation).

 # Installation

+For MacOS, you need to use the following flags whenver executing a Swift Package Manager command
+(e.g., `swift build`, `swift test`, or `swift run`):
+`-Xswiftc "-target" -Xswiftc "x86_64-apple-macosx10.12"`.

 ## Prerequisites